raheekhandigitalai/PythonProjectPOC/README.md

 ```

-## Setting Up Authentication

-To set up authentication, update the following parameters in [cloud.properties](cloud.properties):
+1. Set up authentication by updating these  parameters in [cloud.properties](cloud.properties):
-* url - Url for the cloud the test would run in.
-For example, https://company.experitest.com/
+   * url - URL for the cloud to run the test in.
+For example, https://company.digitai.ai/
    * accessKey -  Personal authentication.
 See [Obtaining Access Key](https://docs.experitest.com/pages/viewpage.action?pageId=52593435) to learn how to obtain an access key.

-## Running Tests
-This project uses python 3.
-Make sure you have python 3 installed on your machine.

-If this is the first time running the tests, set up dependencies with
+2. Make sure that Python 3 is installed.
+3. Install the dependencies.
 ```bash
 pip install -r requirements.txt
 ```

+## Running Tests
-To run all tests in this project, execute to following command line:
+To run all tests in this project, run this on the command line:

 ```bash
 python -m unittest test